Database Explorer

 limit (?int $limit, ?int $offset = null): static

-Limits the number of rows returned (LIMIT) and optionally sets an offset:
+Limits the number of returned rows (LIMIT) and optionally allows setting an offset:

 $table->limit(10); // LIMIT 10 (returns the first 10 rows)